drmichaeldouglass/MedBlend/README.md

 # MedBlend
 A Medical Visualisation Add-On for Blender

-## This project is still in development.
-The code provided here is still being developed and has not been tested or optimised yet.
+### (This project is still in development.
+The code provided here is still being developed and has not been optimised yet)

 ## Introduction